 - Builds meaningful partnerships with families and youth at the service delivery, management and policy levels

-The Louisiana Coordinated System of Care (CSoC) is led by the CSoC Governance Board, as established by Executive Order BJ 2011-5.
+The Louisiana Coordinated System of Care (CSoC) is led by the CSoC Governance Board, as established by Executive Order BJ 2011-5 and Executive Order JBE 2016-31.
 The Governance Board is comprised of executives of the four departments, a representative from the Governor's Office and family, youth and advocate representatives.
 This board sets the governance policy for CSoC.
 The Governance Board is subject to public meeting law.
 Documents from past and upcoming meetings of the Goverance Board can be found here.

 The five regions selected to be the initial implementing regions of the CSoC on March 1, 2012, include New Orleans Region, Baton Rouge Region, Alexandria Region, Shreveport Region, and Monroe Region.
 CSoC was implemented in the remaining four regions on November 20, 2014.
 The additional four regions include Covington Region, Thibodaux Region, Lafaytte Region and Lake Charles Region.

 CSoC is transforming the way behavioral health services are provided to children and families, enhancing the available service array to offer a spectrum of effective, community-based services and supports for children and youth with significant behavioral health challenges who are in or at risk of out-of-home placement, and their families.
 To be successful, coordinated systems of care require a commitment to trying, reflecting, revising and adapting to ensure the system is continuously improving.